Gippsman2017/node-red-node-ui-etable/README.md

 		{title:"Driver", field:"car", width:90,  align:"center", formatter:"tickCross", sorter:"boolean", editor:true}
 ]

+Pass input data in msg.payload.
+Note that options and columns can also be passed in via msg. msg = {
+    payload: ...
+    config: {
+        options: ...
+        columns: ...
+    }
+}

 CallBacks handled are :

         If the cell has editor = true,  a message is sent with "callback : cellEdited"